 The books featured in our Resource of the Month series are available for checkout.
 Stop by the Center for Teaching and Learning to browse our feature book or other resources in our collections.

-If you’re interested in reading this book, please stop by the Center for Teaching and Learning.
-We’d love to loan it out to you.
+If you would like to delve deeper into cinema and read this book, please stop by the Center for Teaching and Learning.

 Did you miss a pick of the week on our website?

 Check out our Archives - Resource of the month!